avcoder/unit06-lesson01/slides.md

 - Tip: try clicking on a React component, then in console enter `$r`
 - Goto: instagram.com
    - Try to find the React component for the Login button
+   - in Chrome devtools, use `Cmd + p` to find React file

 ---
 transition: slide-left